Donald Trump and fascism: By scholars

-In 2025, Timothy Snyder, Marci Shore, and Jason Stanley, three experts of fascism from Yale University, fled from the United States to Canada.
+In March-April 2025, Timothy Snyder, Marci Shore, and Jason Stanley, three experts on fascism from Yale University, fled from the United States to Canada.
 They cited what they perceived to be America's descent into a fascist dictatorship as their reason for leaving the country.
 Additionally, an April 2025 survey of over 500 political scientists found that the majority considered the United States under Trump to be quickly becoming an authoritarian regime.
-In May 2025, Jason Stanley stated that Trump's frequent attempts to target institutions of higher education such as Harvard University was due to them being a "threat to the glory of the dictator" and that "all dictators smash universities".
+In May 2025, Jason Stanley stated that Trump's frequent attempts to target institutions of higher education such as Harvard University were due to them being a "threat to the glory of the dictator" and that "all dictators smash universities."